alexanderjt3/techgear/docs/slides.md

 # Step 6a: MCP Registration - Resource

-Register the HTML template with the MCP server
+Register the HTML template with the tool server (MCP)

 <style>
 pre, code, .shiki {